New gates open at O'Hare Airport

 This $78 million investment from American Airlines is the first step in the city's efforts to revamp and expand the airport.

-The mayor's officer said the 41,000 square foot L concourse, or L stinger, was a project nearly two years in the making that created 300 new jobs.
+The mayor's office said the 41,000 square foot L concourse, or L stinger, was a project nearly two years in the making that created 300 new jobs.

 It's the beginning of what will be an eight-year endeavor, aiming to set the stage for even more improvements to come and create a better travel experience for flyers.